vladoosbobrovsky/iBeacon_repos/README.md

-# iBeacon_repos
-New iBeacon repository (added12.08)

-##Hi to everyone
+#####Hi to everyone
 This is my first project and i'm planning using Bluetooth Low Energy Activity

-##Now in my iBeaconRepos there are many interesting things like Material Design,Glide library CardView with Recycler  and so much more
+####Now in my iBeaconRepos there are many interesting things like Material Design,Glide library CardView with Recycler  and so much more
-I'd be very grateful if you could help me- just give me some directions.
+####I'd be very grateful if you could help me- just give me some directions.

 ![screenshot_2018-10-17-13-43-38-522_com example user myapp](https://user-images.githubusercontent.com/32505948/47081976-dfc1d080-d214-11e8-9793-6653c98c35b7.png)